Monkeystation/photanol-com/src/pages/index.md

       linkedin: https://www.linkedin.com/in/joost-teixeira-de-mattos-461a3748/
       image: /img/joost-t-portret_web_8sept_14.jpg
 vacancies:
-  novacancies: At the moment there are no vacancies but we' re always on the
+  novacancies: At the moment there are no vacancies but we're always on the
     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list: